 Global Diversified Marketing Group Announces Engagement with Spencer Clarke LLC Investment Banking Services

-/EIN News/ -- ISLAND PARK, N.Y., Jan.
-04, 2023 (GLOBE NEWSWIRE) -- Global Diversified Marketing Group Inc., Delaware corporation (OTC: GDMK) (the “Company”), announced it has entered an Investment Banking relationship with New York based boutique Investment Bank, Spencer Clarke LLC, to provide financial services.
+ISLAND PARK, N.Y., Jan.
+04, 2023 (GLOBE NEWSWIRE) -- Global Diversified Marketing Group Inc., Delaware corporation GDMK (the "Company"), announced it has entered an Investment Banking relationship with New York based boutique Investment Bank, Spencer Clarke LLC, to provide financial services.
 The Company intends to leverage Spencer Clarke relationships with major financial institutions for the purposes of expansion, acquisition, and enhancement of shareholder value.

 For more details, please refer to the Company's Current Report on Form 8-K filed with the Securities and Exchange Commission on December 8, 2022, at https:\\www.sec.gov